-In this course you will learn the Visual Basic or C# language using ADO.NET for database interaction, develop subs and functions, and develop objects and classes.
+This course trains students in Microsoft's Visual Studio IDE and the.NET Framework.
+This course takes an in-depth look at the Visual Basic or C# language using SQL Server Compact for database interaction, develop subs and functions, and develop objects and classes.
+The course will culminate with a Final Project lab.
 Prerequisite(s): 152-101 Programming Fundamentals